Athenry Abbey

 The Priory Church of Saint Peter and Saint Paul, Athenry, also called Athenry Priory, is a medieval Dominican priory and National Monument located in Athenry, Ireland.

 Location

 Athenry Abbey is located in the eastern part of Athenry, east of the Clarinbridge River.
+Meyler de Bermingham donated the land.
+The priory initially stood on the edge of the town walls, but was later enveloped by them.
+In 1451, the friars built a chapel on land north of the river at Carrowardahrah, granted by Ulick Ruadh Burke.